interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 ### Parameter: Subtypes (subtypes)

 The subtypes parameter indicates the types of conditions that are subtypes of the condition represented by the URI.
-The value MUST be a comma seperated list of names from the [Crypto-Condition Type Registry](#crypto-conditions-type-registry) and SHOULD not include the type of the root crypto-condition. i.e. The value of the fpt paramtere should not appear in the list of types provided as the value of the subtypes parameter.
+The value MUST be a comma seperated list of names from the [Crypto-Condition Type Registry](#crypto-conditions-type-registry).

+The list MUST exclude the type of the root crypto-condition. i.e. The value of the fpt parameter should not appear in the list of types provided as the value of the subtypes parameter.

+The list MUST be ordered by the type id value of each type, in ascending order. i.e. preimage-sha-256 MUST appear before prefix-sha-256.

 # Example Condition